xingchizhang/Seq2Seq/README.md

 Python: 3.8
 torch == 1.8.1
 torchtext == 0.9.1
+&emsp;# Ensure that the torchtext version is 0.9; otherwise, an error will occur in init_data.
+&emsp;# Meanwhile, torch is available only in version 1.8 because torch and torchtext have version relationships of a.b.c and a.(b+1).c.
 spacy == 3.7.2
 en_core_web_sm and de_core_news_sm can be found in library, you can use "pip setup.py install" to install these.